OpenCyphal/pycyphal/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/pyuavcan.svg)](https://pypi.org/project/pyuavcan/)
 [![Forum](https://img.shields.io/discourse/https/forum.uavcan.org/users.svg)](https://forum.uavcan.org)

-PyUAVCAN is a full-featured implementation of the UAVCAN protocol stack in Python.
+PyUAVCAN is a full-featured implementation of the UAVCAN protocol stack intended for non-embedded, user-facing applications such as GUI software, diagnostic tools, automation scripts, prototypes, and various R&D cases.
+PyUAVCAN consists of a Python library (package) and a simple CLI tool for basic diagnostics and shell script automation.

+PyUAVCAN aims to support all features and transport layers of UAVCAN, be portable across all major platforms supporting Python, and be extensible to permit low-effort experimentation and testing of new protocol capabilities.

+It is designed to support **GNU/Linux**, **MS Windows**, and **OS X** as first-class target platforms.

 [UAVCAN](https://uavcan.org) is an open lightweight data bus standard designed for reliable intravehicular communication in aerospace and robotic applications via CAN bus, Ethernet, and other robust transports.